-REV Ocean | VARD Group AS - 182.9mPhoto: Lawrence HislopThe in-build VARD yacht REV Ocean is scheduled for delivery in 2021 though delays to the build of the vessel and issues with her construction have postponed her launch date until at least 2024.
-Upon completion she will be the largest explorer yacht in the world measuring over 60 metres longer than the current frontrunner.
+REV Ocean | VARD Group AS | 182.9m | 2024Photo: Espen Gjelsten / FuglefjelletThe in-build VARD yacht REV Ocean was scheduled for delivery in 2021 though delays to the build of the vessel and issues with her construction have postponed her launch date until at least 2024.
+Upon completion she will be the largest explorer yacht in the world measuring over 40 metres longer than the current frontrunner.
 REV Ocean shows off an exterior design by Espen Øino and interiors by H2 Yacht Design.
 The yacht will have a volume of 17,440 GT, accommodation for up to 55 scientists and 35 crew in research mode, or 36 guests and 54 crew when being used for a luxury expedition.

 Read: 183m superyacht project Rev Ocean delayed until at least 2024Solaris | Lloyd Werft | 138.96m | 2021Photo: Tom van OossanenThe Lloyd Werft-built steel and aluminium yacht Solaris was launched in February 2021.
 Designed by Marc Newson, the 11,247 GT superyacht can accommodate as many as 36 guests between 18 staterooms, alongside 60 crew.
 Since her launch, the shipyard Lloyd Werft has gone bankrupt, making her the last superyacht to have been built at the German yard.
 Octopus | Lürssen | 126.2m | 2003Microsoft co-founder Paul Allen owned the 126-metre Lürssen yacht Octopus until his untimely passing at the end of 2018.
 The 9,932 GT superyacht built in 2003 is powered with diesel-electric propulsion and in 2021 she sold with a last known asking price of €235,000,000, making her one of the most expensive used superyachts in history.
 Octopus has two helipads as well as two helicopters which have their own garages on deck, as seen in recently released images of the yacht shared by her central sales agents Fraser and Burgess.
 Norwegian designer Espen Øino designed the exterior for the yacht and Jonathan Quinn Barnett is responsible for the interior design, which includes a spa, library, cinema, gym and a basketball court.Since her sale, the yacht has undergone an extensive interior refit to prepare her for charter, and earlier this year the first shots of her interior were unveiled to much amazement within the industry.
 Guests can now book a suite aboard the yacht as she undergoes a circumnavigation.